jiaweihong/next-todo-app/README.md

 ## Overview

-Just a quick todo-list project to learn the tech stack of Next.js, React, Firebase and TailWind.
+Just a quick todo-list project to learn the tech stack of Next.js, Firebase and TailWind.

 Features of the app include: